LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

    #p->describeAge
    // => FAILURE: access not permitted

-The second usage fails because the ``describeAge()`` method was protected.
-A type which inherits from person could access ``describeAge()``, but it could never access ``describeName()`` because that method is marked as private.
+The second usage fails because the ``describeAge`` method is protected.
+A type that inherits from person can access ``describeAge``, but it cannot access ``describeName`` because that method is marked as private.

 Inheritance
 -----------

 Every type inherits from one or more parent types.
-To inherit from another type means that every instance of the type will automatically possess all of the data members and methods of the parent type, plus those defined in the type expression itself.
+To :dfn:`inherit` from another type means that every instance of the type will automatically possess all of the data members and methods of the parent type, plus those defined in the type expression itself.
 The concept of inheritance is used to build more complex types out of more generalized types.

 A more general type may have several different more specific types inheriting from it as it provides a basic set of functionality that each inheriting type will also possess.
 Lasso only supports single-inheritance, that is, each type has only one immediate parent and that parent has only one immediate parent.
-All types can eventually trace down to a ``null`` parent.
-If a parent is not explicitly specified when a type is defined then the parent of the type is ``null``.
+All types can eventually trace down to a :type:`null` parent.
+If a parent is not explicitly specified when a type is defined then the parent of the type is :type:`null`.

 All of the public or protected member methods belonging to a parent type will be made available to the types that inherit from it.
-Any method defined in a parent type which conflicts with those of an inheriting type will be replaced by the inheriting type's method.
+Any method defined in a parent type that conflicts with those of an inheriting type will be replaced by the inheriting type's method.
 This permits inheriting types to override or replace functionality provided by a parent.